Meteorology: Aristotelian meteorology

 These early observations would form the basis for Aristotle's Meteorology, written in 350 BC.
 Aristotle is considered the founder of meteorology.
 One of the most impressive achievements described in the Meteorology is the description of what is now known as the hydrologic cycle.
 His work would remain an authority on meteorology for nearly 2,000 years.

-The book De Mundo (composed before 250 BC or between 350 and 200 BC) noted:
+The treatise On the Universe (composed before 250 BC or between 350 and 200 BC) noted: